pimoroni/enviro/documentation/getting-started.md

 When it comes to choosing how often to take readings it can be tempting to think "more data is better!" but that will, of course, impact on the length of time your batteries last.

-Inbetween taking and uploading readings Enviro spends most of its time in a deep sleep which consumes very little power - it can stay in this state for years on just a couple of AA batteries!
+In between taking and uploading readings Enviro spends most of its time in a deep sleep which consumes very little power - it can stay in this state for years on just a couple of AA batteries!

 Each time Enviro has to wake up to take a reading it will consume some of the available battery power.
 By selecting a longer time between readings you will substantially increase the length of time the batteries will last.